-- managed investment scheme managers - derivatives issuers - discretionary investment management service (DIMS) providers who offer their products or services to retail investors - (from 15 March 2021) providers of regulated financial advice
+- managed investment scheme managers

+- derivatives issuers

+- discretionary investment management service (DIMS) providers who offer their products or services to retail investors

+- providers of regulated financial advice

+- from 31 March 2025 CoFI Financial Institutions will need to have a separate 'CoFI licence'.

 The licensing process is administered by the FMA.
-It involves a thorough and detailed assessment of the provider's business and systems as well as the capability and suitability of its directors and senior management.
+For non-CoFI licences the process involves a thorough and detailed assessment of the provider's business and systems as well as the capability and suitability of its directors and senior management.
+The process by which the FMA will assess CoFI licence applications is considered below.

-Exceptions to licensing under the FMCA are precisely defined and include:
+Exceptions to the requirement for licensing under the FMCA are precisely defined and include:

-- offers to various categories of wholesale investors and wholesale clients - offers through licensed intermediaries (which includes crowdfunding platforms and peer-to-peer lending providers)
+- offers to various categories of wholesale investors and wholesale clients - offers through licensed intermediaries (which includes crowdfunding platforms and peer-topeer lending providers)